hassanuahmad/crypto-marketplace/README.md

 # Crypto Marketplace

-The first decenteralized general marketplace that uses the etherium blockchain for transactions where users can buy and sell items.
+The first decentralized general marketplace that uses the ethereum blockchain for transactions where users can buy and sell items.

 ## Tech Stack